 States may seek Federal-aid reimbursements on authorized Federal-aid projects for eligible bond-related costs as these costs are incurred.
-Issuance costs, debt service payments, redemption payments for term bonds, and incidental costs (such as paying agent/trustee fees) represent costs incurred that may be reimbursed with Federal-aid funds to the extent such costs are deemed eligible, without regard to the construction status of the project.
+Issuance costs, debt service payments, redemption payments for term bonds, and incidental costs (such as paying agent/trustee fees) represent costs incurred that may be reimbursed with Federal-aid funds to the extent such costs are deemed eligible, without regard to the construction status of the project.5

-Where the GARVEE bond proceeds are not the only source of funding for the project, Federal funds may be used to pay for actual construction costs as they are incurred, provided that GARVEE bond proceeds are not being used to pay for those same costs.
+If the GARVEE bond proceeds are not the only source of funding for the project, Federal funds may be used to pay for actual construction costs as they are incurred, provided that GARVEE bond proceeds are not being used to pay for those same costs.

-States may receive Federal payments in a manner consistent with their GARVEE bond documents and Federal-aid project agreements, while minimizing the time between receipt of Federal-aid reimbursements and debt service payment dates.
-Federal payments should be made to a State in sufficient time to ensure that debt service payments are made as scheduled in accordance with Cash Management Improvement Act requirements (31 CFR 205).
+States may receive Federal payments in a manner consistent with their GARVEE bond documents and Federalaid project agreements, while minimizing the time between receipt of Federal-aid reimbursements and debt service payment dates.
+Federal payments should be made to a State in sufficient time to ensure that debt service payments are made as scheduled in accordance with Cash Management Improvement Act requirements, 31 CFR part 205.

-States should distribute debt service costs to GARVEE projects on an allocable basis in accordance with Federal cost principles (2 CFR 225, app.
-A), and as established in the MOU between the State and FHWA, if applicable.
+States should distribute debt service costs to GARVEE projects on an allocable basis in accordance with Federal cost principles (2 CFR 200 Subpart E), and as established in the MOU between the State and FHWA, if applicable.
+See Appendix D for a detailed example of cost allocation between GARVEE projects in FMIS.

 Issuance and other bond-related costs funded from bond proceeds and eligible for reimbursement under 23 U.S.C.
 122(b)(3)-(5) will be reimbursed as part of the debt service payments.
 Other bond-related costs funded directly by the State (such as annual trustee or paying agent expenses) are eligible for separate reimbursement.
-In determining which costs are eligible for reimbursement, the States and FHWA Division Offices will rely on established FHWA policies and Federal cost principles (2 CFR 225).
-For additional guidance, section 5.4 contains a discussion of certain allowable and unallowable debt-related costs.
+In determining which costs are eligible for reimbursement, the State DOTs and FHWA Division Offices will rely on established FHWA policies and Federal cost principles, 2 CFR 200 Subpart E. For additional guidance, section 5.4 contains a discussion of certain allowable and unallowable debt-related costs.

-The State will maintain adequate documentation to establish eligibility of costs consistent with government-wide cost regulations (2 CFR 225, app.
-A, Sec.
-C.1.j. and 49 CFR 18.24).
+The State must maintain adequate documentation to establish eligibility of costs consistent with 2 CFR 200.333 and the government-wide cost regulations within 2 CFR 200 Subpart E.